nathanfunk/jep-java-gpl/README.md

 View the documentation - http://htmlpreview.github.io/?https://github.com/nathanfunk/jep-java-gpl/blob/master/doc/html/index.html

-This project was originally started on Sourceforge and has moved to github to allow easier forking.

 Jep Java parses and evaluates mathematical expressions with only a few lines of code.
 This package allows your users to enter a formula as a string, and instantly evaluate it.
 Jep supports user defined variables, constants, and functions.
 A number of common mathematical functions and constants are included.

 Features